nascimentoliveira/concept-A-back-4/README.md

 ```

 ### **10. Create new student**
-To create a new student, you must do a `post` method in the route https://concept-a-api-2.onrender.com/students with the body of the message with the following format:
+To create a new student, you must do a `POST` method in the route `/students` with the body of the message with the following format:

 ```bash
 {